Watermark Specific Diagram Page Using GroupDocs.Watermark for Java

 • GroupDocs.Watermark for Java library version 24.11 or later installed.

-• Basic knowledge of Java programming and file handling.
+• Basic Java knowledge and file‑system access.

 Setting Up GroupDocs.Watermark for Java